isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Power.md

 </p>
 <p>Solar remains the most promising renewable energy source for Singapore.
-We are pressing ahead with ambitious solar deployment plans to achieve our target of at least 2 gigawatt-peak (GWp) by 2030, which will generate enough energy to meet around 3% of Singapore’s total projected electricity demand in that year.&nbsp; As part of our efforts to encourage solar energy deployment, the government has launched various tenders and initiatives such as the <a href="https://www.hdb.gov.sg/hdb-pulse/news/2022/hdb-to-bring-solar-energy" rel="noopener noreferrer nofollow" target="_blank">SolarNova programme</a>, JTC’s SolarLand and SolarRoof programme and PUB’s floating solar systems.
+We are pressing ahead with ambitious solar deployment plans to achieve our target of 3 gigawatt-peak (GWp) 2030, which will generate enough energy to meet around 3% of Singapore’s total projected electricity demand in that year.&nbsp; As part of our efforts to encourage solar energy deployment, the government has launched various tenders and initiatives such as the
+<a href="https://www.hdb.gov.sg/hdb-pulse/news/2022/hdb-to-bring-solar-energy" rel="noopener noreferrer nofollow" target="_blank">SolarNova programme</a>, JTC’s SolarLand and SolarRoof programme and PUB’s
+floating solar systems.
 As at Jan 2023, seven tenders equivalent to more than 440 megawatt-peak (MWp) of solar energy have been awarded under the SolarNova programme.</p>
 <p>Although solar power is Singapore’s most viable renewable energy alternative,
 it is not land-efficient.
 Therefore, its scale-up is fundamentally limited by our land constraints.
 Nevertheless, the Government will continue to